Simons Brick Company

 Jean Bernard’s brick operation at present location of Broadway and Bernard

 Joseph Mullaly’s brickyard at Buena Vista (Broadway) and College.
-Bricks were used to build 1855 Eagle Mills, a flour mill which became Capitol Milling Co in the 1880’s; the structure(s) still stand at N. Spring St. For more information go to California Bricks
+Bricks were used to build 1855 Eagle Mills, a flour mill which became Capitol Milling Co in the 1880’s; the structure(s) still stand at N. Spring St. For more information, visit California Bricks.

 Los Angeles Pressed Brick Co, at Cleveland and College.
-For more information go to California Bricks
+For more information, visit California Bricks.

 Early 20th Century Brickmakers